tolmachevroman/farmers-micro-insurance-on-blockchain/README.md

 While working with Hardhat you'll eventually need to specify this or that parameter, add some dependency.
 Hardhat uses a special [config file](https://hardhat.org/config/#available-config-options) for that.

 Let's take a look at our [hardhat.config.js](https://github.com/tolmachevroman/farmers-micro-insurance-on-blockchain/blob/main/backend/hardhat.config.js) file.
-We added [hardhat-abi-exporter](https://www.npmjs.com/package/hardhat-abi-exporter) to have a `.abi` file every time contract is compiled.
-This file is a kind of an interface to our contract and required on the frontend side.
+We added [hardhat-abi-exporter](https://www.npmjs.com/package/hardhat-abi-exporter) to have an ABI `.json` file every time contract is compiled.
+ABI stands for Application Binary Interface, it is a window to our smart contract and required on the frontend side.

 Another point to mention is Hardhat local chain.
 We set `chainId` to 1337 to make it visible to Metamask, a popular cryptowallet we'll use later.
 Also, we set initial balance of fake accounts to 100 ETH.

-### Deploying and local Hardhat chain
+### Deploying to local Hardhat chain

 As was mentioned earlier, you can deploy your contract to a local blockchain, or to public blockchains.
 Popular public test blockchains are [Rinkeby](https://rinkeby.etherscan.io/) and [Ropsten](https://ropsten.etherscan.io/), and of course you can deploy to the [Ethereum mainnet](https://etherscan.io/).

 We don't want to deploy it to public chains, rather, we'll follow the [guide](https://hardhat.org/guides/deploying.html#deploying-your-contracts) and deploy it to a local standalone Hardhat chain.

-We'll set 10 ETH as the initial balance when [deploying](https://github.com/tolmachevroman/farmers-micro-insurance-on-blockchain/blob/main/backend/scripts/deploy.js) our contract locally.
+We set 10 ETH as the initial balance when [deploying](https://github.com/tolmachevroman/farmers-micro-insurance-on-blockchain/blob/main/backend/scripts/deploy.js) our contract locally.

 ![enter image description here](https://user-images.githubusercontent.com/560815/152700159-54f47900-fa5d-46ff-ba25-bf9f59aab68a.png)
 ![enter image description here](https://user-images.githubusercontent.com/560815/152700160-e19d9cf1-c188-4b28-a6f5-6179d483c278.png)